leekarensl/leekarensl.github.io/_posts/wip.md

 <br>
 ### Data Import <a name="rf-import"></a>

 We will be importing the dataset which was in a csv format.
 As CLIENTNUM will not be useful in analysing any trends within the data or in the building of the machine learning model, this will be removed.
 We will also ensure that our dataset is being shuffled prior to model building.
+First, we will need to import all libraries needed for this task:

 ```python